Do you tend to overanalyze and overthink every email you get or write?

 You got an email from someone whose email address is partylover95@email.com.

-They are asking for your phone number, so they can contact you concerning the new terms of the contract you recently signed.
+They are asking for your phone number to contact you concerning the new terms of the contract you recently signed.

 Would you give your phone number to someone whose address sounds so untrustworthy?